Beckenham Town F.C.: History

 In 1971 the club was reformed based on the Stanhope Rovers junior team.
 After playing in the South East London Amateur League, they joined Division Two of the new London Spartan League in 1975.
 After being runners-up in 1977–78, they were promoted to the Premier Division.
 In 1982 they transferred to Division One of the Kent League, which became the Premier Division in 1998.
 They finished as runners–up in 2005–06.
 The league was subsequently renamed the Southern Counties East League in 2013.
 The club won both the Kent Senior Trophy and the League Cup in 2013–14, and went on to win the Roy Vinter Shield at the start of the 2014–15 season.
 In 2019–20 the club was top of the league when the season was abandoned due to the COVID-19 pandemic; this would have been the club's highest finish since reforming in 1971.

-At the end of the 2020–21 season they were transferred to the Premier Division South of the Combined Counties League.
+At the end of the 2020–21 season Beckenham were transferred to the Premier Division South of the Combined Counties League.
 During their first season in the Combined Counties League, Beckenham were Premier Division South champions, earning promotion to the Isthmian League.
 In their first season in the Isthmian League the club finished fourth, qualifying for the promotion play-offs.
 They went on to lose 1–0 to Whitehawk in the semi-finals.
 The following season saw them finish in the relegation zone of the South East Division, but they were reprieved from relegation.
+In 2025–26 they finished third-from-bottom of the division and were relegated to the Premier Division of the Southern Counties East League.